henrymj/stopsignalmetrics/README.md

 This method replaces go omissions with the max reaction time before getting the nth_RT.
 This is the recommended method from [Verbruggen et al. (2019)](10.7554/eLife.46323).

 _2. Integration with Omission Rate Adjustment ("omission")_
-This method uses the omission rate to adjust the P(respond | signal) before getting the nth_index.
+This method uses the omission rate on go trials to adjust the P(respond | signal) before getting the nth_index.

 _3. Integration ("integration")_
 A vanilla version of the above two methods which makes no adjustment based on omissions.